sublimetext-io/docs.sublimetext.io/docs/reference/package-control/submitting.md

 Note that the package name is used in references to resources, for instance settings files.
-If your package name is different from its repository name, make sure you rename the local clone to match.
+If your package name is different from its Git repository name, make sure you rename the local clone to match.